Signed in as:

 One woman every minute.
 Take a minute to think about that.
 These are harsh facts.
 Worldwide, 8.6 million women die from heart disease each year, accounting for a third of all deaths in women.
 Three million women die from stroke each year.

-42% of women who have heart attacks die within 1 year, compared to 24% of men.
+42% of women with heart attacks die within one year, compared to 24% of men.

-Under age 50, women's heart attacks are twice as likely as men's to be fatal.
+Under 50, women's heart attacks are twice as likely as men's to be fatal.

-267,000 women die each year from heart attacks, which kill six times as many women as breast cancer.
+Two hundred sixty-seven thousand women die yearly from heart attacks, killing six times as many women as breast cancer.

-Another 31,837 women die each year of congestive heart failure, representing 62.6% of all heart failure deaths.
+Another 31,837 women die yearly of congestive heart failure, representing 62.6% of all heart failure deaths.

 I have learned—the hard way, of course—how depression and stress play a part in cardiovascular ills.
-In one article I read, "Taking Stress to Heart," Dr. Wei Jiang, an assistant professor of psychiatry and behavior at Duke University Medical Center in Durham, North Carolina, said that psychological factors can create "invisible damage,” and that emotional distress appears to have a negative effect on the cardiovascular system.
-The lack of blood flow to the heart, a condition known as ischemia, can contribute to heart disease and other cardiac problems, she points out.
+In one article I read, "Taking Stress to Heart," Dr. Wei Jiang, an assistant professor of psychiatry and behavior at Duke University Medical Center in Durham, North Carolina, said that psychological factors can create "invisible damage" and that emotional distress appears to hurt the cardiovascular system.
+She points out that the lack of blood flow to the heart, a condition known as ischemia, can contribute to heart disease and other cardiac problems.
 In a worst-case scenario, the stress can lead to a heart attack.
 Dr. David Sheps, associate chair of cardiovascular medicine at the University of Florida and editor-in-chief of the journal Psychosomatic Medicine, has studied the topic for more than 15 years.
 Although the mind-body link is complex, his research has consistently supported the notion that mental stress-induced ischemia can prove deadly—particularly among those already suffering from heart problems.
 While physical stress often produces symptoms, including chest pain, psychological factors can silently create damage.

 According to the study, cardiovascular diseases are the leading cause of death for men and women worldwide, killing 8.6 million women alone each year.
 That's one-third of all deaths in women.

-According to the American Heart Association, cardiovascular disease — including heart disease, high blood pressure, and stroke — kills nearly a half-million women in the U.S. each year.
-That figure exceeds the next seven causes of death combined.
-More women die from CAD than of all cancers (including breast cancer, which kills about 40,000 women annually), respiratory conditions, Alzheimer's disease, and accidents combined.
+According to the American Heart Association, cardiovascular disease — including heart disease, high blood pressure, and stroke — kills nearly a half-million women in the U.S. annually.
+That figure exceeds the following seven causes of death combined.
+More women die from CAD than from all cancers (including breast cancer, which kills about 40,000 women annually), respiratory conditions, Alzheimer's disease, and accidents combined.
 Women are also 15 percent more likely than men to die of a heart attack and twice as likely to have a second heart attack in the six years following the first.

-The new study did contain a bit of good news: The overall death rate from heart disease in the U.S. has dropped by 30 percent since 1998.
+The new study did contain some good news: The death rate from heart disease in the U.S. has dropped by 30 percent since 1998.
 But rates among women under 55 years old are still rising, with women under 50 who have a heart attack twice as likely as men to die.
-What’s more, 42 percent of women who have heart attacks die within a year, compared to 24 percent of men.
+Moreover, 42 percent of women with heart attacks die within a year, compared to 24 percent of men.

 The researchers added that while most American women can identify breast cancer as a risk to their health, few can do the same for heart disease.